Frequently Asked Questions

 • Tuition covers roughly 70% of the cost of educating a student at Baylor with our endowment covering the remaining amount.

-• Baylor’s need-based financial aid budget is just under $6 million dollars.
+• Baylor’s need-based financial aid budget is just over $6 million dollars.

 The only merit scholarships available are for a select number of highly qualified new 9th grade boarding students through our Distinguished Scholars Program and the Jo Conn Guild Scholarship for new 9th grade day students.
 Otherwise, the assistance Baylor offers is need-based financial aid that uses the School and Student Services (SSS) to give guidance for a family’s ability to pay toward the education of their child in independent schools.
 Baylor's financial aid is designed to supplement family resources to enroll qualified students who would not have been able to attend Baylor without the school's assistance.